kushalpagolu/EpocX_Tello_Final_Submission/readme.md

 7. **Concatenation**:
    - All features are concatenated to form a single feature vector for each second of data.

-# To know more abot the preprocessing and feature extraction methods used, you can scroll down to the section.
+# To know more abot the preprocessing and feature extraction methods used, you can scroll down to the _'Why This Pipeline Matters'_ section.